maykar/plex_assistant/README.md

 There have been many changes in version 1.0.0, follow the [1.0.0 Update Guide](https://github.com/maykar/plex_assistant/blob/master/ver_one_update.md) if updating from a lower version.

-1.0.0 requires Home Assistant 2021.2.0 or higher.
+This version requires Home Assistant 2021.2.0+.
 Use [version 0.3.4](https://github.com/maykar/plex_assistant/releases/tag/0.3.4) if you are on lower versions of HA and find the [old readme here](https://github.com/maykar/plex_assistant/blob/master/OLD_README.md).

 ## Supporting Development
 - :coffee:&nbsp;&nbsp;[Buy me a coffee](https://www.buymeacoffee.com/FgwNR2l)